KCL-BMEIS/OOP/week5A.md

 of `T` in the class definition, and compile the result
 - as if we had manually substituted the type ourselves!

+--

+You'll note that we have already been using class templates since the beginning!
+- `std::vector` is a class template

 ---

 # Where to define class templates